Skip to content

 Introduction#

-Next to managing workflows and environments, pixi can also build packages.
+Next to managing workflows and environments, Pixi can also build packages.
 This is useful for the following reasons:

 • Building and uploading a package to a conda channel